owanturist/react-hook-window/README.md

 containerSize: number
 ```

-A size of the container in pixels which determine the number of items visible at any given time.
-Represents either hight for vertical or width for horizontal [layouts][todo].
+It defines a size of a container in pixels determines the number of items visible at any given time.
+The value represents either height for vertical or width for horizontal [layouts][todo].

-> 💬 The hook does not read container size from a DOM node properties so the value must represent actual size of the given container.
+> 💬 The hook does not read container size from DOM node properties, so the value must represent the actual size of the given container.

-> 💡 You can use any kind of approaches ([search for `use size react`](https://www.npmjs.com/search?q=use%20size%20react)) to determine size of a container in case it's unkown or changes dynamicly - the hook re-calculates output when the value changes.
+> 💡 You can use any approach ([search for `use size react`][npm:use-size-react]) to determine the size of a container in case it's unknown or changes dynamically - the hook re-calculates output when the value changes.
 See the example of unknown and dynamic container sizes (@TODO add links to the examples).

-> 💡 it's recommended to use debouncing/throttline of the container size in case of high frequent changes to gain better performance.
+> 💡 it's recommended to use debouncing/throttling of the container size in case of high-frequency changes to gain better performance.
 See the example of throttling the size value (@TODO add links to the example).

 ### `UseWindowedListOptions.itemSize`

-A size of an item in pixels.
-Represents either items' height for vertical or width for horisontal [layouts][todo].
+It defines a size of an item in pixels.
+The value represents either items' height for vertical or width for horizontal [layouts][todo].

-In cases when all items have the same size it can define it as a constant number:
+In cases when all items have the same size, it can define it as a constant number:

 ```ts
 itemSize: number
 ```

-But if items have unknown or different sizes it could be defined as a function, returning an item's height by its index:
+But if items have unknown or different sizes, it could be defined as a function, returning an item's height by its index:

 ```ts
 itemSize: (index: number) => number
 ```

-> 💬 The hook does not read items size from DOM nodes properties so the value must represent actual size of the given items.
+> 💬 The hook does not read items size from DOM nodes properties, so the value must represent the actual size of the given items.

-> 💡 You can use any kind of approaches ([search for `use size react`](https://www.npmjs.com/search?q=use%20size%20react)) to determine size of a items in case it's unkown or changes dynamicly - the hook re-calculates output when the `itemSize` value changes.
-See the example of unknown and dynamic items sizes (@TODO add links to the examples).
+> 💡 You can use any approach ([search for `use size react`][npm:use-size-react]) to determine the size of a container in case it's unknown or changes dynamically - the hook re-calculates output when the value changes.
+See the example of unknown and dynamic container sizes (@TODO add links to the examples).

-> 💡 Make sure the `itemSize` function always returns a `number` value for cases when a value is uknown or out of range:
+> 💡 The `itemSize` function should always return a `number` for cases when the value is unknown or out of range.
 >
 > ```ts
 > const itemSize = (index: number): number => ITEMS_SIZE_ARRAY[index] || 0
 > ```

-> 💡 Make sure the `itemSize` function is memoized to reduce amount of work required to re-calculate items' positions table.
+> 💡 The `itemSize` function should be memoized to avoid unnecessary recalculations of the items' positions table.
 >
 >  <details>
 >
 >    <summary>
 >      Show how the items' positions table is calculated.
 >    </summary>
+>    <br/>
 >
-> Each time when `itemCount` or `itemSize` function change the hook calculates an array of the items' end positions by accumulating items' sizes.
+> Each time when `itemCount` or `itemSize` function changes the hook calculates an array of the items' end positions by accumulating items' sizes.
 Consider this example:
 >
 > ```ts
 > const ITEM_SIZE_ARRAY = [30, 10, 40, 50, 20]
 >
-> // the hooks attributes
+> // the hook's attributes
 > const itemCount = ITEM_SIZE_ARRAY.length
 > const itemSize = (index: number): number => ITEMS_SIZE_ARRAY[index]
 >
-> // the hook INTERNAL array with each item end positions
+> // the hook's INTERNAL array with each item end positions
 > const itemsEndPositions = [
 >   // each value is a sum of two numbers:
->   // - left number is end position of previous item (or 0 for the first one)
+>   // - the number on left is the end position of a previous item (0 for the first one)
->   // - right number is size of the item
+>   // - the number on right is the size of an item
 >   30, // 0 + 30
 >   40, // 30 + 10
 >   80, // 40 + 40